 A good starting place for setting up the kernel configuration is to run make defconfig.
 This will set the base configuration to a good state that takes your current system architecture into account.

-Be sure to enable or disable following features or the system might not work correctly or boot at all:
+Be sure to enable/disable/set the following features or the system might not work correctly or boot at all: